Prunus fasciculata

-Prunus fasciculata, also known as wild almond, desert almond, or desert peach is a spiny and woody shrub producing wild almonds, which is native to western deserts of North America.
+Prunus fasciculata, also known as wild almond, desert almond, or desert peach, is a spiny and woody shrub producing wild almonds that contain too much cyanide to be edible.
+The plant is native to western deserts of North America.

 Description

-Prunus fasciculata grows up to 2 m high, exceptionally to 3 m, with many horizontal (divaricate) branches, generally with thorns (spinescent), often in thickets.
+The perennial and deciduous plant grows up to 2 m high, exceptionally to 3 m, with many horizontal (divaricate) branches, generally with thorns (spinescent), often in thickets.
 The bark is gray and without hairs (glabrous).

-This male has flowers with 10–15 stamens that are clustered with leaves in fascicles.

-Branches with smooth gray bark bear clusters of narrow leaves and small flowers.

-The leaves are 5–20 mm long, narrow (linear), with a broad, flatten tip that tapers to a narrow base, (spatulate, oblanceolate), arranged on very short leaf stem (petiole) like bundles of needles (fascicles).
-Sepals are hairless and without lobes or teeth.
-The flowers are small and white with 3-mm petals, occurring either solitary or in fascicles and are without a petal stem (subsessile) growing from the leaf axils.
-They are dioecious.
-Male flowers have 10–15 stamens; female, one or more pistils.
-The plant displays numerous fragrant flowers from March to May, which attract the bees that pollinate it.
+The leaves are arranged on very short leaf stems (petioles) like bundles of needles (fascicles).
+They are 5-20 mm long, narrow (linear), with a broad, flattened tip and taper to a narrow base (spatulate, oblanceolate).

+The sepals are hairless and without lobes or teeth.
+The flowers are small and white with 3-mm petals, either solitary or in fascicles and are without a petal stem (subsessile).
+The plants are dioecious.
+Male flowers have 10–15 stamens; females have one or more pistils.
+Numerous fragrant flowers appear from March to May.
 The drupe is about 1 cm long, ovoid, light brown and pubescent with thin flesh.

-The species lives many years (is perennial), and drops its leaves (deciduous).